Kaiser Dental Plans for Seniors

 Kaiser Dental Coverage Options

 Kaiser Permanente has three dental plan options that may be a good fit for seniors.
 The first two plans outlined below are PPO, while the third is an HMO-type plan.
-Whether choosing PPO or HMO, older adults should consider their dental health-care needs and budget.
-They should also look at premiums, deductibles, out-of-pocket costs, and network of dentists.
+Regardless of your choice, you should consider your dental health-care needs and budget.
+You should also look at premiums, deductibles, out-of-pocket costs, and network of dentists.
+Plan costs and coverage can vary by age and location.

 Delta Dental PPO Individual Premium Plan